 Before using your oven Read this manual carefully.
 It is intended to help you operate and maintain your new microwave oven properly.
 Keep it handy for answers to your questions.
-Write down the model ざ serial numbers See the Features of Your Oven section for model and serial number location.
+Write down the model & serial See the Features of Your Oven section for model and serial number location.
 These numbers are also on the Consumer Product Ownership Registration Card included in this manual.
-Before sending in this card, please write these numbers here: Model Number Serial Number Use these numbers in any correspondence or service calls concerning your microwave oven.
-If you received a damaged oven Immediately contact the dealer (or builder) that sold you the oven. - Save time & money Before you request service, check the Problem Solver in the back of this manual.
+Before sending in this card, please write these numbers here: Model Number numbers Serial Number Use these numbers in any correspondence or service calls concerning your microwave oven.
+If you received a damaged oven Immediately contact the dealer (or builder) that sold you the oven.
+Save time & money Before you request service, check the Problem Solver in the back of this manual.
 It lists causes of minor operating problems that you can correct yourself.
-If you need service To obtain service, see the Consumer Services page in the back of this manual.
-We're proud of our service and want you to be pleased.
-If for some reason you are not happy with the service you receive, here are the steps to follow for further help.
-FIRST, contact the people who serviced your appliance.
-Explain why you are not pleased.
-In most cases, this will solve the problem.
-NEXT, if you are still not pleased, write all the details-including your phone number-to: Manager, Customer Relations GE Appliances Appliance Park Louisville, KY 40225
+If you need To obtain service, see the Consumer Services page in the back of this manual.
+NEXT, if you are still not pleased, write all the details-including your phone number-to: service We're proud of our service and want you to be Manager, Customer Relations